 Applicants offered admission will typically be notified by late March or early April for the fall semester.
 Applicants who are not offered admission will be notified by the Program as the admissions committee makes its decisions.

 The University of California and the MSSE Program are committed to providing financial access to a quality education.
 Applicants must complete the “need-based grant application” section of the admissions application to be considered for a need-based award.
-All admitted applicants are automatically considered for merit-based awards; no additional application materials are required.
 Financial assistance and student loans are available through the Offices of Financial Aid.To apply for Financial Aid, please complete the Free Application for Federal Student Aid (FAFSA) application: https://fafsa.ed.govSelect academic year.

 Include UC Berkeley school code 001312.